South Korea – Clinical Trials Regulatory Process

 CRIS (Clinical Research Information Services)

-- The CRIS includes any clinical trial or research which will prospectively conduct with human participants, aiming to prevent, detect, diagnose, or treat diseases.
+- The CRIS includes any clinical trial or research that will prospectively be conducted with human participants, aiming to prevent, detect, diagnose, or treat diseases.

-- The clinical trial should be approved by the IRB before registration on the CRIS.
+- The IRB should approve the clinical trial before registering it on the CRIS.

-- It has been established at the Korea Centers for Disease Control and Prevention (KCDC) with support from the Ministry of Health and Welfare (MOHW).
+- The Korea Centers for Disease Control and Prevention (KCDC), with support from the Ministry of Health and Welfare (MOHW), established the CRIS.

 Parallel approval process

-In South Korea, the application process for both CTA (KiFDA) and IRB are parallel.
+In South Korea, the application process for both CTA and IRB is parallel.

 Time of approval